Last updated on March 19, 2026

 #4. cEDH is More Fast-Paced Than EDH

 cEDH players conduct a game of Commander in a more fast-paced manner than EDH players.
-While an EDH player may take their time to strategize how they want to play out their turn, EDH players already have their strategy in mind and play it out in about 30 to 45 seconds.
-Sometimes, it can take an EDH player a minute or two to complete a turn, depending on experience and how many spells they plan to play.
+While an EDH player may take their time to strategize how they want to play out their turn, cEDH players already have their strategy in mind and play it out in about 30 to 45 seconds.
+Brackets 4 and under are much more likely to pause, make sure they get an interaction correct, maybe even look up a ruling before they move on or go back a step or two.

 #5.
-EDH Is More Focused on Fun Versus cEDH’s Goal To Win
+EDH Is More Focused on Fun Versus cEDH’s Goal to Win

 Should You Choose cEDH or EDH?